 - Compass or French curve: This tool is required only when you are cutting curves or circles.

 01 of 04

 The most important part of cutting styrene doesn't involve a knife.
-As with any material, the secret to good cuts is good measurement and planning.
+As with any material, the secret to perfect cuts is good measurement and planning.

-Lay out your cuts with a scale ruler.
-Double check each measurement.
-Most rulers will not put the "0" mark on the edge to preserve a clean measurement.
-Always use the markings, not the edge of the ruler, to make your marks.
+Lay out your cuts with a scale ruler, and double-check each measurement.
+Most rulers will not put the "0" mark precisely on the edge, in order to preserve a clean measurement.
+Always use the markings, not the edge of the ruler, to make your cutting marks.

 Use a sharp pencil to lay out marks on the styrene.
-Since most styrene products are made in white, marks are easy to see.
+Since most styrene products are white, marks are easy to see.

-A compass or French Curve can be used for curved lines.Continue to 2 of 4 below.
+A compass or French Curve can be used to lay out curved lines.Continue to 2 of 4 below.

 02 of 04

 Once the marks have been made, it's time to get cutting.
 Depending on the thickness of the styrene, you may be able to cut completely through in one or two passes, but the basic best practices are all the same: